 The usual police escort whizzed us past the US Embassy en route Bayleaf and we were chaperoned by the pleasant hotel staff to their gorgeous viewing terrace.
 A glance around accorded us a visual understanding of Intramuros and its surroundings.
 One side presented the Manila Port while the other showed us the colonial quarters!
 The view was totally breathtaking!

 A few hundred photographs and a refreshing iced tea later, the group stepped out to climb up the city wall.
 Post-rain high humidity made its presence felt – especially for those who wore grey Tees, with sweat visible all over!

 But this humidity was not going to dampen the spirits of the group.
 They charged on regardless, admiring the moat along the city wall that is now a stunning golf course created by the Americans and the Jolly Bee tableaus spreading some jollity and bonhomie along the way!
 Ronnie, our guide, told us Jolly Bee is the most successful example of entrepreneurship in Philippines – a fast food chain even McDonald’s hasn’t been able to challenge!

 Walking on the wall, we went past Manila University and suddenly found our way blocked by a gate!
 Even our guide seemed surprised by this little barrier.
 Surely, it was a new development.
-We backtracked, got down to the street and walked back to enter ‘Baluarte de San Diego Gardens’.
+So, we backtracked, got down to the street and walked back to enter ‘Baluarte de San Diego Gardens’.
 Inside the garden was a 16th-century rampart that was constructed to fend off the high-frequency attacks by the Chinese pirates.

 The gardens were beautiful.
 Here, our guide pointed out an insignificant-looking ornamental plant called Manila hemp or Abaca.
-He told us it is used to make the paper on which Filipino currency is printed!
+They use it to make the Filipino currency paper!